Mitsubishi FTO: October 1994–February 1997 (Pre-Facelift)

 Prior to the introduction of the facelift models a Mivec GP model was introduced in 1996, together with a later "semi-race spec" Nakaya-Tune dealer package.
-The "GP Special" (Denoted by the suffix '2' to the initial GP Model Code), with 5-sp manual or 4-sp auto, was also promoted by dealership as a GP version R introduction, although yet to gain the later GPvR body styling details, such as Facelift front and Aero Spoiler.
+The "GP Special" (Denoted by the suffix '2' to the initial GP Model Code), with 5-speed manual or 4-speed automatic, was also promoted by dealership as a GP version R introduction, although yet to gain the later GPvR body styling details, such as Facelift front and Aero Spoiler.

 The first appearance of the Mitsubishi-designed INVECS-II automatic "tiptronic-style" transmission, based upon similar Porsche technology, was at the launch of this FTO model range.
 The auto models are, therefore, sometimes referred to as "Tip" or "Tiptronic" FTOs.
 Driven manually, the box "learns" the driver's style for when motoring in auto mode.
 The four-speed and five-speed automatic gearboxes use different gear ratios and top speeds differ accordingly.